 Preparing for your appointment: Every country has different requirements and every airline has different requirements.
 Please check with the embassy of your travel destination as well as the airline you are travelling on to make sure you have everything you need together.
 Many countries require your pet is micro-chipped as well - this is a service we can provide at Clarendon Animal Care.
 Please note that for some countries this microchip must be in place PRIOR to rabies vaccination.

 Please let us know at your final appointment if you would like us to suspend email reminders while you are abroad, or if you’d prefer to continue to receive them as a reminder of what services are due for your pet.

-We typically recommend continuing heartworm preventative year-round even while abroad, as this is also a monthly de-wormer - though heartworm disease may not be prevalent where you are traveling to, intestinal parasites such as roundworms and hookworms often are!
+We typically recommend continuing heartworm preventative (as this is also a monthly intestinal parasite de-wormer) year-round, even though heartworm disease may not be prevalent where you are traveling to, intestinal parasites such as roundworms and hookworms often are!

 Good luck with your upcoming move/travels!